-If you’re struggling to keep up with the increasing complexity of your invoices, or you want to make your organization’s accounts payable process more efficient, this guide is for you.
+If you’re struggling to keep up with the increasing complexity of your invoices, or you want to make your organization’s invoice management process more efficient, this guide is for you.

 Businesses have long used invoices as a way to track and manage customer and supplier payments.
 The rise of digital commerce has created new challenges, as everyone expects to receive electronic invoices.
-To meet these challenges, businesses are turning to accounts payable solutions to automate their invoice processing workflows.
+To meet these challenges, businesses are turning to smart software to automate their invoice processing workflows.

 Do you know how many steps it takes to process a single invoice?
 Or how long it takes when you do it manually?

 Read on to find out everything you need to know about invoice processing and learn some tips and tricks that will help you get you take control of your invoice management.